0

 It also means that we can begin to experience burnout, since we have to work harder to incorporate these changes, and it can be disheartening if we don't see tangible results.
 This is common and super frustrating — and it is another reason why hormone testing can provide unique insight into what's going on with you.

-We have real things going on… We need real data (and real solutions!).
+We have real things going on… We need real data (and real options!).

 Don't Tell Me to Take A Yoga Class…